Severus Snape and the Muggle

 Disclaimer: As I am sure you all must know, JK Rowling owns all of the wizarding characters in this story.
 It is all thanks to her that that I can use her characters for my own entertainment—and hopefully that of others.
 I am not making any sort of profit from this little venture into the world of Harry Potter.
 Erin, of course, is mine.

 Harry Potter was back in his own private hell.
-Or more specifically, he was back at number 4 Privet Drive; the home of his only living relatives, the Dursleys.
-And those relatives were being even more obnoxious than usual.
-And that was certainly saying something.
+More specifically, he was back at number 4 Privet Drive; the home of his only living relatives, the Dursleys.
+And those relatives were being even more obnoxious than usual, which was certainly saying something.

-So the committee of concerned friends that had greeted his arrival at Kings Cross Station with the specific intention of lecturing Uncle Vernon on the "rules" governing Harry's summer break, whilst lifting his heart a little, was the death knell to a break where he may have been left reasonably well alone.
+So the committee of concerned friends that had greeted his arrival at King's Cross Station with the specific intention of lecturing Uncle Vernon on the rules governing Harry's treatment over the summer break, whilst lifting his heart a little, was the death knell to a break where he may have been left reasonably well alone.
 Uncle Vernon did not take well to threats, even from wizards.
 His home was his castle and he would act within that castle as he saw fit, even if some of those actions included the abuse of his nephew.

-Harry had received a few hidings over the years, but not that many more, perhaps, than a lot of kids received from an irate parent.
+Harry had received a few hidings over the years, but perhaps not that many more than a lot of kids received from an irate parent on occasion.
 It was the mental and verbal abuse that so far in his life had caused the most damage.
 It had wormed its way deep into his psyche and, though, sensibly he now knew he was not a freak or abnormal, those highly nasty barbs had embedded deeply and over the years they had festered.
 Every summer, they would be reactivated by the relentless stream of nastiness that spewed from the mouths of his aunt and uncle and his cousin.

 This year however, things were going to be different.
 Harry discovered this unpleasant fact as soon as he and the Dursleys had escaped the station and the platform full of 'freaks' and reached the car.
 After Harry had stowed his heavy, cumbersome trunk and his owl's empty cage in the boot of the car with no assistance from the two hulking males who stood and watched him, Uncle Vernon, checking to make sure there were no witnesses, gave Harry a back hander across the face that sent him sprawling onto the road, skinning his elbow and his cheek where they made contact with the dirty bitumen.